bcmc/Validator/README.md

 `jar cvf STIX_Validator.jar \*`

 ### To update schemas:
 All of the schemas have offline, relative path references to their schema locations.
 If you add schemas, you must ensure the schema locations include relative references to their dependencies.
+After adding or modifying your schemas in their appropriate folders (the client will only support the supplied versions of STIX), follow the instructions above to recreate the jar.